OscarJin/TensegrityRobot/README.md

    the episode ends when any of the following happens:

 1. Truncation: The episode duration reaches a 1000 timesteps
-2. Termination: The ant is unhealthy
+2. Termination: The tensengrity is unhealthy

 If `terminate_when_unhealthy=False` is passed, the episode is ended only when 1000 timesteps are exceeded.